The cost of being everywhere

 - 6 min

 Being everywhere sounds like coverage.
 In practice it is dilution.
-The founder who posts on six platforms shows up as a stranger on all of them, and the work is shaped by the lowest common denominator of every feed.
+The expert who posts on six platforms shows up as a stranger on all of them, and the work is shaped by the lowest common denominator of every feed.

 Each channel has its own grammar, its own audience expectations, its own production overhead.
 Pretending one piece of content can serve them all is how you end up with media that travels widely and lands nowhere.